Skip to content

 Return to Emerging Leaders Home

-The Programme, developed by WHF Past President Professor Salim Yusuf in 2014, provides training and networking opportunities in cardiovascular health policy and implementation research for healthcare practitioners, researchers, and global health advocates.
+Originally developed in 2014 by WHF Past President Professor Salim Yusuf, this programme provides advanced training and networking opportunities in cardiovascular health policy and implementation research.
+It is designed for healthcare practitioners, researchers, and global health advocates seeking to drive meaningful change in cardiovascular care delivery.

-The World Heart Federation aims to reach a diverse selection of applicants every year.
-Candidates from academia, civil society, healthcare and the private sector are all encouraged to apply.
-Candidates may be affiliated with a WHF member organization, but this is not mandatory.
+Each year, the World Heart Federation (WHF) aims to attract a diverse pool of applicants, encouraging individuals from academia, civil society, the healthcare sector, and the private sector to apply.
+While affiliation with a WHF member organization is welcomed, it is not a requirement for participation.

 “Reasons to apply to join the Emerging Leaders Programme?
 Fantastic peers, mentors and networks.
 Reasons not to?
 None.
 Join a growing community of early-career professionals focused on global approaches to CVD prevention.”